drdaemos/xc5-docs/en/migration_guides/getting_started_with_store_migration.md

 This guide explains the main steps to set up an X-Cart store.
 Please refer to it to make sure you don't forget any key tasks before the store launch.
 [Contact X-Cart professionals](https://www.x-cart.com/contact-us.html) if you need assistance at any step: we’re just one call or email away ;)

-## Step 1: Obtaining an X-Cart license and installing software
+## Step 1: Obtaining an X-Cart license and installing the software

 1. Follow the link below to compare X-Cart packages and choose the most suitable one: [http://www.x-cart.com/software_pricing.html](http://www.x-cart.com/software_pricing.html).
 [Download](https://www.x-cart.com/download.html) the software.
 If you select a commercial package, purchase a license to get a license key.